-In this tutorial we are going to learn how to design a 3D logo just using simple shapes that will help us that appearance and applying transparency and gradient.
+In this tutorial we're going to learn how to design a cool 3D logo by using simple shapes and applying transparency and a gradient.
 Let’s get started!

 1. Prepare the document

-Let’s start by creating a new document in Adobe Illustrator with the next parameters.
+Let’s start by creating a new document in Adobe Illustrator with the following values:

-Now let’s make a grid that will measure 50x50px with 4 subdivisions in Preferences>Guides and grids, following the next values.
+Now let’s make a grid that measures 50x50px and in Preferences>Guides and Grid, input these values:

 Finally activate the grid (View>Show grid) and snap the objects to the grid (View>Snap to grid)